Voice over LTE: History

 Beginning in August 2012, MetroPCS launched the world's first commercial VoLTE services in Dallas, Texas, in the United States, alongside the first VoLTE phone, the LG Connect 4G.
 In May 2014, Singtel introduced the world's first commercial "full-featured" VoLTE service in Singapore, only in combination with Galaxy Note 3, it was subsequently expanded.
 In June 2014, KT showcased the world's first cross-border roaming services based on Voice over LTE.
 The South Korean operator partnered with China Mobile to develop VoLTE roaming services.

 In November 2014, Verizon and AT&T announced the companies are enabling VoLTE-to-VoLTE connections between their respective customers.
 VoLTE interoperability between Verizon and AT&T customers began in 2015.
 Testing and design were performed between both companies using third party networks such as Alcatel-Lucent.
 This was stated to have been completed in November 2017.

 On July 11, 2015, SEATEL Cambodia announced the world's first commercial 100% VoLTE service without 2G/3G in Cambodia.

-As of 2020, almost all new phones for sale have the potential to support VoLTE.
+Most phones released after early 2019 should support VoLTE.

 On December 31, 2022, Verizon shut down their CDMA network, therefore requiring devices to support LTE or 5G.
 Customers with CDMA-only devices and LTE devices without VoLTE support would have been required to switch to a VoLTE-capable device by that date.
 Verizon stopped activating CDMA-only devices on their network in 2018, and had previously planned to shut down 3G service in 2019, but extended the timeline for shutting down the 3G network twice — first to December 31, 2020, and then to December 31, 2022, which the VP of Network Engineering says "will not be extended again."
 The company indicated the delays were in an effort to "minimize disruptions" to its customers still utilizing the 3G network.
 As of March 2021, less than 1% of Verizon's customers were still using 3G, and many of the 3G-connected devices are integrated devices, such as smart utility meters and home burglar alarms.

 Additionally, certain Verizon-compatible handsets were blocked from Verizon's CDMA network even before December 31, 2022, even if the device supported CDMA (for instance, unlocked devices with support for Sprint or China Telecom), therefore requiring VoLTE support when used on Verizon.
 This includes 5G-capable and OnePlus handsets.
 Devices lacking CDMA support starting with the Pixel 6 and iPhone 14 series as well as select older devices sold on GSM carriers will only work on Verizon in VoLTE mode.